Rugby-Auckland Blues 22 British & Irish Lions 16 - tour match result

-AUCKLAND, June 7 Auckland Blues beat British and Irish Lions 22-16 (halftime 12-10) at Eden Park in Auckland on Wednesday.
+AUCKLAND, June 7 (Reuters) - Auckland Blues beat British and Irish Lions 22-16 (halftime 12-10) at Eden Park in Auckland on Wednesday.

 Scorers: